Shamrock Holdings: History

+Under Amy Buckner Chowdhry's leadership, AnswerLab secured a growth investment from Shamrock in September 2022.

 Shamrock Broadcasting

 Shamrock Broadcasting was a broadcasting station operating company owned by Shamrock Holdings and Trefoil Capital Investors.

 Shamrock Broadcasting was incorporated on July 3, 1979.

 Shamrock Broadcasting (SB) agreed to purchase Malrite Communications Group radio operations in March 1993 via a stock swap worth more than $300 million pushing SB's ownership to 21 radio stations.
 Trefoil Capital Investors was the primary financier of the deal.
 In July, Shamrock Broadcasting purchased KZLA radio station.
 In August, the Malrite radio deal was closed making the Malrite owner a minority shareholder and board director of Shamrock Holding.

 In March 1995, Shamrock Broadcasting purchased from Premiere Radio Networks its Denver FM radio station for $5.5 million.

 In August 1995, Shamrock agreed to sell Shamrock Broadcasting, a 19 radio stations group, to Chancellor Broadcasting Co. for $395 million.

 Trefoil Investors

 Trefoil Capital Investors (TCI) is a partnership formed by Shamrock Holdings with the raising of $450 million from investors by July 1990 that looked to invest in distressed companies.
 TCI agreed to purchase Child World in July 1990 in a two-stage process, by taking on some of its parent company CNC Holding Corp.'s debt, then purchase the 18% shares outstanding on the public market.
 Conditions that had to be met for the deal to go through were raising $250 in working capital by Trefoil and Child World remaining stable.
 A downturn in the Northwest region, where Child World is based, lead Trefoil to terminate the deal in November 1990.

-Trefoil Investors II is an investment company of Roy Disney and other senior executives of Shamrock Holdings Inc. In October 1994, Trefoil Investors II purchased a significant stake in Fantastic Foods Inc., a natural foods company with annual revenues nearing $30 million on Nature's Burger hamburger alternative and instant soups and mixes.
+Trefoil Investors II is an investment company of Roy Disney and other senior executives of Shamrock Holdings Inc. In October 1994, Trefoil Investors II purchased a significant stake in Fantastic Foods Inc., a natural-foods company with annual revenues nearing $30 million on Nature's Burger hamburger alternative and instant soups and mixes.